ebbba-org/ansible-role-bigbluebutton/README.md

   Timeout (ms) for entering the full pin number.

 **`bbb_dialin_pin_maxwait`** (default: `5000`)\
   Maximum number of milliseconds to wait for the next digit.
-This is helpful if you have a variable length PINs and users forget to terminate a short pin.
+This is helpful if you have variable length PINs and users forget to terminate a short pin with `#`.

 **`bbb_dialin_pin_retries`** (default: `3`)\
   Number of retries to enter a valid pin before freeswitch gives up and terminates the call.

 **`bbb_dialin_mask_caller`** (default: `false`)\
-  Dial-in users will show up with a username containing their full caller ID by default.
-Enable `bbb_dialin_mask_caller` to hide all but the last few digits and avoid privacy issues.
-Example: If enabled, dial-in user will show up as `tel-234` instead of `555-1234`.
+  Hide parts of the caller ID for dial-in users to avoid privacy issues.
+Only the last couple of digits will be shown.
+  Example: Masked users will show up as `tel-789` instead of their full caller ID.

 **`bbb_dialin_mask_digits`** (default: `3`)\
   Number of digits to show if `bbb_dialin_mask_caller` is true.